-With default settings, Windows 10 displays a battery icon in the system tray area of taskbar.
-The battery icon on the taskbar gives a rough idea about the current status of battery’s charge level but it’s hard to make out the actual remaining battery capacity by having a look at the battery icon.
+With default settings, Windows 10 displays a battery icon in the system tray area of the taskbar.
+The battery icon on the taskbar gives a rough idea about the current status of the battery’s charge level, but it’s hard to make out the actual remaining battery capacity by having a look at the battery icon.

-Modern smartphone operating systems as well as desktop operating systems such as Android, iOS and macOS offer an option to show the percentage of battery charge.
+Modern smartphone operating systems, as well as desktop operating systems such as Android, iOS, and macOS, offer an option to show the percentage of remaining battery charge.

 Sure, you can hover the mouse cursor on the battery icon on the Windows 10 taskbar to see the remaining battery capacity in percentage but clicking on the battery icon each time to know the remaining battery charge in terms of percentage doesn’t make sense at all.

-Would not it be nice if there was an option to show battery percentage on your Windows 10 taskbar instead of the default battery icon?
-Unfortunately, Windows 10 doesn’t offer an option to replace battery icon with battery percentage, at least for now.
+Would it not be nice if there was an option to show battery percentage on your Windows 10 taskbar instead of the default battery icon?
+Unfortunately, Windows 10 doesn’t offer an option to replace the battery icon with battery percentage, at least for now.

-The basic version of BatteryBar is a free utility for Windows operating system to give you some useful information about the battery.
-The free version of BatteryBar program can display accurate battery percentage on your taskbar without taking much space.
+The basic version of BatteryBar is a free utility for the Windows operating system to give you some useful information about the battery.
+The free version of the BatteryBar program can display an accurate battery percentage on your taskbar without taking up much space.

-The BatteryBar icon, as you can see in pictures, is modern and blends very well with other system icons on the taskbar such as Wi-Fi and Volume.
+The BatteryBar icon, as you can see in the pictures, is modern and blends very well with other system icons on the taskbar, such as Wi-Fi and Volume.

-With default settings, BatteryBar displays time remaining instead of battery percentage.
-Simply perform a click on the BatteryBar in the taskbar to toggle between time remaining and percentage.
+With default settings, BatteryBar displays the time remaining instead of the battery percentage.
+Simply click on the BatteryBar in the taskbar to toggle between time remaining and percentage.

-Hover the mouse over BatteryBar percentage to see information about the actual capacity of the battery, discharge rate, remaining time, full runtime, battery wear and elapsed time since last charge.
+Hover the mouse over the BatteryBar percentage to see information about the actual capacity of the battery, discharge rate, remaining time, full runtime, battery wear, and elapsed time since the last charge.

-Overall, BatteryBar program is a ridiculously simple program and works with Windows 7, Windows 8 and Windows 8.1 as well.
+Overall, the BatteryBar program is ridiculously simple and works with Windows 7, Windows 10, and Windows 11 as well.

-If you’re looking for a smart way to show battery percentage on your Windows 10 taskbar, download BatteryBar basic version (free) right away.
+If you’re looking for a smart way to show battery percentage on your Windows 10/11 taskbar, download the BatteryBar basic version (free) right away.

-To close BatteryBar program, right-click on it and then click Close Toolbar option.
+To close the BatteryBar program, right-click on it and then click the Close Toolbar option.

 Tip: Once you add BatteryBar to the taskbar, you can either hide the original Windows 10 battery icon.